 Elsewhere in Bohol, there are historic places of worship - including what many consider to be the second oldest stone church in the Philippines, Baclayon, as well as Panglao Island, where the bustling night life is matched only by the underwater activity and some of the country’s - and world’s - best scuba diving.
 But that’s for my next trip here... and there definitely will be one of those.

-The writer stayed at Crimson Resort & Spa Mactan.
+In Cebu, the writer stayed at Crimson Resort & Spa Mactan.
 Read a review of the property here.

 In Manila, the writer suggests stopping over at Solaire Resort & Casino.
 Read a review of this hotel here.